How To Add Legal Pages To Your WordPress Site

 • Adult Content Publisher

-It’s vitally important to do whatever is necessary to make sure that your online business has the right legal pages and information displayed to all site users.
+It’s imperative to ensure that your website has the right legal pages and clearly accessible to your site visitors.

-You are obligated to let your site users know that your business complies will all laws and recommended guidelines.
-This not only increases trust and buyer confidence in your site, it’s also required by most companies you will do business with online.
+You are obligated to let your visitors know that your website complies with all necessary legal requirements and professional guidelines.
+This not only increases consumer trust and confidence in your site, it’s also required in most cases by most companies you do business with.

 For example:

-Google requires you to display certain information if using their products or service.
-This includes using features such as Google Analytics
+Google requires you to display certain information when using many of their products or features.
+This includes using Google Analytics

 Or promoting your business through Google AdWords